akshata29/agents/docs/hackathon/01-maf-overview.md

 - **🤖 Agent-First**: Simple abstractions for single and multi-agent patterns
 - **🔄 Workflow Control**: Explicit control over multi-agent execution paths
 - **🔗 Extensible**: Robust state management for long-running and human-in-the-loop scenarios
-- **🏢 Production-Grade**: Built by the same teams that created Semantic Kernel and AutoGen

 ## 🏗 Core Architecture